Have you ever wondered how three of the leading cycling clothing brands compare?

 |Toe cover||Spring Fall Toe Cover C2 ($45)||Toe Thingy 2 ($25)||Toe Cover (40)|

 Assos doesn’t publish their size charts anymore.
 Instead, they use an interactive calculator where you enter your height, weight, and age.
-The calculator will then suggest your ideal size based on their database and indicate if the clothing is very tight, tight, or loose fit at the chest, waist, and hip areas.
+Based on their database, the calculator will then suggest your ideal size and indicate if the clothing is very tight, tight, or loose fit at the chest, waist, and hip areas.

 Rapha clothing is available on its official website with worldwide shipping.
 They’re also available at their clubhouses in North America (8), Europe (7), and Asia (6).
 In recent years, Rapha has also partnered with selected local bike shops and made their clothing available there.